pf-data-projects/pf_polling_analyser/README.md

 15. Directly under the Networking sub-section, copy over all the environment variables you have set in your env.py file (your env file should only be saved in your local directory, not on GitHub!!!).
 16. DO NOT copy over the 'DEV' environment variable.
 That is ONLY to be used in the development environment and not in production.
 Having DEV here in production will open up security vulnerabilities among other things.
 17. In the 'organize' tab give your project/group/subgroup a name each.
 Up to you what they are.
-18. When you're ready, click 'Deploy'!
+18. When you're ready, click 'Deploy'
 19. You can also set Zeet to automatically deploy your main branch to GCP whenever you push changes to GitHub.
-How cool is that?!

 ### DEPLOYMENT PART 5: GOOGLE CLOUD RUN CONFIG